jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ### Quantitative Measures

 The method of quantitative measures includes comparing the loss, predicted mean and standard deviation.

+The loss can give a general picture of the performance of the mode while means show the central tendency and model's ability to accurately predict the overall level of the target values.
+The standard deviation shows the model's ability to capture the variability and spread of the target values.

 ### Quantitative and Qualitative Results (rounded)